surprisedpika/H2ML/README.md

 <p>{foo}</p>
 ```

-It is up to the developer to ensure their H2ML produces valid HTML, although the compiler will issue a warning if the compiled HTML is invalid.
+It is up to the developer to ensure their H2ML produces valid HTML.

 The compiler will only complete one pass for variables.